-Once the sample air enters the stack it is pulled through a piece of 2" pipe that is polished on the inside to mitigate losses.
+Once the sample air enters the stack, it is pulled through a piece of 2" pipe that is polished on the inside to mitigate losses, corrosion, and dirt buildup.
 This 2" pipe is centered in the stack so that the sample air is taken from the center of the aerosol flow entering the stack.
 At the bottom of the 2" pipe is a five-port "flow distributor".
 This allows sample air to be carried to different sampling systems.
 These different systems require unique conditioning of samples before they enter the instrument.
 The impactor, located on port 2, is a device that has two states or positions.
-In one state, the impactor allows particles of size one micron and smaller to pass through; in the other state, particles of size ten microns and smaller can pass.
-The instruments that are downstream of the impactor are selected because of the measurements they make.
-The nephelometers measure light scattering, PSAP measures light absorption, and the cavity attenuated phase shift extinction monitor (CAPS), a guest instrument for the LASIC campaign, measures light extinction, which is the sum of the first two.
+In one state, the impactor allows particles of size one micrometer and smaller to pass through; in the other state, 10-micrometer particles and smaller can pass.

+The instruments downstream of the impactor are selected because of the measurements they make.
+The nephelometers measure light scattering, and the PSAP measures light absorption, which can be summed for light extinction.
 These characteristics are used to quantify how aerosols effect visibility.
 These three characteristics depend on the aerosol particle size.
 The larger particles scatter much more light than smaller ones.
 The impactor helps us determine if the light is being affected by a large number of small particles or a small number of large particles.
 The flow distributor, as well as the conductive tubing used to transport the sample air, is insulated to prevent water from condensing in the sample lines.
 The main blower and bypass manifold pull the sample air to, and in some cases through, the different instruments.
 Each port of the flow distributor has a flow meter and a valve to control the flow through each port.
-They are adjusted individually to ensure that each instrument gets adequate sample flow.
-Figure 5 is a diagram of the inlet flow system followed by images of the flow distributor and the bypass manifold (Figure 6).
+They are adjusted individually to ensure that each instrument gets adequate sample flow AND to reduce the transit time to the instrument.
+Guest instruments are plumbed into the sample distribution system based on the needs of the instrument.
+The instrument mentors coordinate the placement of their instruments with the AOS mentor to ensure the placement does not bias the standard measurements in any way.
+The flow rate in the modified sample line is then adjusted to compensate for the additional instrumentation.
+Figure 6 is a diagram of the inlet flow system followed by Figure 7 with images of the flow distributor and the bypass manifold.

-Figure 5.
-Diagram of the AOS01 inlet flow system.

 Figure 6.
+Diagram of the AOS2 inlet flow system.

-AOS01 flow distributor and bypass manifold.
+Figure 7.
+AOS02 flow distributor and bypass manifold.